48cfu/CarND-Behavioral-Cloning-P3/README.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I collected additional driving data in order to teach the vehicle out to recover from left and right side.
 Additionally for each original camera image, I augmented the data by adding  also their horizontally flipped version.
 This came with an additional challenge:

 - Central camera -> flip horizontally and multiply steering angle by -1 (`model.py` line 93-97 and function `model.py -> extend()` in line 38-67)
-- Left camera -> flip horizontally and add the steering angle of the right camera multiplied by -1 (`model.py` line 105-106 and function `model.py -> extend()` in line 38-67)
+- Left camera -> flip horizontally and add the steering angle of the right camera (same as that of the central camera plus a correction factor) multiplied by -1 (`model.py` line 105-106 and function `model.py -> extend()` in line 38-67)
-- Right camera -> flip horizontally and add the steering angle of the left camera multiplied by -1(`model.py` line 109-110 and function `model.py -> extend()` in line 38-67)
+- Right camera -> flip horizontally and add the steering angle of the left camera (same as that of the central camera plus a correction factor) multiplied by -1(`model.py` line 109-110 and function `model.py -> extend()` in line 38-67)

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.